Walter O’Brien, MD

 Dr. O’Brien completed his medical school and five year orthopedic surgery residency at the University of Kansas.
 During medical school he experienced surgery from the patient’s perspective undergoing anterior cruciate ligament reconstruction of his knee.
 He was fortunate to have been operated on and subsequently mentored by one of the true pioneers of modern day knee reconstructive surgery, Charles Henning, MD.
 Dr. Henning also was an innovator in the prevention of knee injuries.
 Pediatric orthopedics is one subspecialty interest of Dr. O’Brien, especially pediatric trauma and fractures.
-He completed six months of residency at The Childrens’ Hospital in Denver, Colorado under the directorship of Robert Eilert, MD where he extensively studied a potentially serious type of children’s elbow fracture and developed methods for surgeons to minimize permanent deformity.
+He completed six months of residency at The Children’s’ Hospital in Denver, Colorado under the directorship of Robert Eilert, MD where he studied a potentially serious type of children’s elbow fracture and developed methods for surgeons to minimize permanent deformity.

 Medical research, both basic science and clinical studies, have been a passion for Dr. O’Brien.
 This has led to numerous publications, awards, and invitations to lecture internationally.
-His basic science research involves biomechanics of the knee and studying the functional anatomy of knee ligaments to develop surgical techniques to restore injured ligaments.
+His basic science research involves biomechanics of the knee and studying the functional anatomy of knee ligaments developing surgical techniques to restore injured ligaments.
 Clinical studies verified his basic science research results as it applies to actual surgical procedures for knee reconstruction.
 His clinical studies also involve the long-term effects of various types of meniscal surgical procedures.
 Dr. O’Brien has published research work and scientific articles in the following peer-reviewed orthopedic journals: American Journal of Sports Medicine, Sports Medicine and Arthroscopy Review, Clinical Orthopaedics and Related Research, Operative Techniques in Orthopaedics, Techniques in Orthopaedics, Orthopaedic Transactions, and Transactions of the Orthopaedic Research Society.
 In addition, he has authored two chapters in a medical textbook about knee surgery: The Crucial Ligaments, Second Edition, JA Feagin (editor).

-International medical conferences have provided Dr. O’Brien a venue to lecture and present his research on various orthopaedic and sports medicine topics including meetings by International Society of the Knee, International Arthroscopy Association, American Orthopaedic Society for Sports Medicine, European Society of Knee Surgery and Arthroscopy, ACL Study Group, Hong Kong Sports Medicine Conference, Western Pacific Orthopaedic Association, and Japanese Orthopaedic Society for Sports Medicine.
-National medical conferences have also been a forum for Dr. O’Brien to lecture to orthopedic surgeons about his research work on multiple occasions including American Academy of Orthopaedic Surgeons, American Orthopaedic Society for Sports Medicine, and Orthopaedic Research Society.
-Numerous awards have been bestowed upon Dr. O’Brien for his original research contributions to orthopedic surgery by American Academy of Orthopaedic Surgeons, International Society of the Knee, European Society of Knee Surgery and Arthroscopy, and Swiss Orthopaedic Association.
+International medical conferences have provided Dr. O’Brien a venue to lecture and present his research on various orthopaedic and sports medicine topics including meetings by the International Society of the Knee, International Arthroscopy Association, American Orthopaedic Society for Sports Medicine, European Society of Knee Surgery and Arthroscopy, ACL Study Group, Hong Kong Sports Medicine Conference, Western Pacific Orthopaedic Association, and Japanese Orthopaedic Society for Sports Medicine.
+National medical conferences have also been a forum for Dr. O’Brien to lecture to orthopedic surgeons about his research work on multiple occasions including the American Academy of Orthopaedic Surgeons, American Orthopaedic Society for Sports Medicine, and Orthopaedic Research Society.
+Numerous awards have been bestowed upon Dr. O’Brien for his original research contributions to orthopedic surgery by the American Academy of Orthopaedic Surgeons, International Society of the Knee, European Society of Knee Surgery and Arthroscopy, and Swiss Orthopaedic Association.